peternagel/iOSMetaWearApi/README.md

 Our SDK is distibuted with [CocoaPods](http://cocoapods.org/), you can use the pod named `'Metawear-iOSAPI'`.

-For first time CocoaPods users we a detailed [video guide](https://youtu.be/VTb_EDv5j7A)
+For first time CocoaPods users we have a detailed [video guide](https://youtu.be/VTb_EDv5j7A).

 ### Simple API Test